 Let’s say your work friend is pushy and tries to nag you into going to the bar on Wednesday.
 It’s no fun without you!
 C’mon, just one drink!

-This is a sign that someone doesn’t respect your boundaries or doesn’t care that they exist.
+This is a sign that someone doesn’t respect your boundaries.
 If you’ve told someone that you’re not drinking and they try to pressure you into joining them again, it’s a red flag.
 Reinforce your boundaries with that person.

 “No, I can’t go.
 I already told you that I’m not drinking and focusing on my fitness instead.
 But you guys have fun!”